eloraju/jab/readme.md

 ```

 ## Set pacman mirrors

+### Setting mirror manually

 You can use your favourite text editor to move the mirrors physically closest to
 you at the top the file at `/etc/pacman.d/mirrorlist` or you can use this little
-snippet to move certain lines to the top
+snippet to move certain lines to the top. __Beware!__ This will overwrite the
+default mirrorlist file, so if you mess up, you'll be left with an empty file.

 ```sh
 # Finland is the closest to me so I'll use that